-These are websites and tools we personally use and highly recommend.
+These are websites and tools we personally use and can recommend.
 We have also included some of our favorite blogging tools.
 We use these tools all the time and they are crucial in running our travel blog.

 At the bottom of this page, you will find our favorite photography and video courses.